nerobossai/nerocity/README.md

-This is a Martian Fun Landing Page
+This is a Martian Fun Web App

 ## To run the project